coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 ### Code
 While relatively simple, we can already see that this is a bit more complicated than the other systems we've discussed so far.
-First, you can't drop this build in anywhere like the other systems we've tested so far.
+First, you can't drop this build anywhere in the world like the other systems we've tested so far.
-The peripheral variables (line [7](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/ComputerCraft/itemPipe.lua#L7) & [8](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/ComputerCraft/itemPipe.lua#L8)) expect specific blocks, in specific locations, and are numbered based on how many connections to these blocks have been made in your world, meaning you'll need to edit the script with these names every time you try to setup the script.
+The peripheral variables (line [7](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/ComputerCraft/itemPipe.lua#L7) & [8](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/ComputerCraft/itemPipe.lua#L8)) expect specific blocks, in specific locations, and are numbered based on how many connections to these blocks have been made in your world, meaning you'll need to edit the script with these names every time you try to set up the script.
-Additionally, while all the other systems we've looked at *let* you define a specific input slot, here it is required  in order to prevent unexpected behaviour. (lines [16](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/ComputerCraft/itemPipe.lua#L16) & [17](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/ComputerCraft/itemPipe.lua#L16))
+Additionally, while all the other systems we've looked at *let* you define a specific input slot, here it is required  in order to prevent unexpected behavior. (lines [16](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/ComputerCraft/itemPipe.lua#L16) & [17](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/ComputerCraft/itemPipe.lua#L16))
-In return for this comparitive rigidity and complexity, we get *much* more control, such as printing out errors when the output is missing, and transfering the exact amount neccessary when present.
+In return for this comparative rigidity and complexity, we get *much* more control, such as printing out errors when the output is missing, and transferring the exact amount necessary when present.
-This is a trend we'll continue to see through-out future tests, while cc:t can be a bit difficult to work with, it provides everything you need to make extremely powerful and complicated programs.
+This is a trend we'll continue to see throughout future tests, while cc:t can be a bit difficult to work with, it provides everything you need to make extremely powerful and complicated programs.

 ### Results
-CC: Tweaked is able to transfer the maximum capacity of an inventory all at once instantly, making the speed relatively infinite items / tick.
+CC: Tweaked is able to transfer the maximum capacity of an inventory all at once instantly, making the speed relatively infinite items/tick.
 However, there is one consequence of this speed, in my testing looping this transfer with no restrictions caused some issues.
-Accounting for the delay neccessary to make this stable at top speed, in practice it takes 1 tick to complete this test.
+Accounting for the delay necessary to make this stable at top speed, in practice it takes 1 tick to complete this test.

 ## Test Results
 Time durations assume 20 ticks per second.